NimlothPL/DahuaVTO2MQTT/README.md

 * 2021-Mar-21
   * Fix script exiting when MQTT down upon service start

-  * Identify client as "VTO2MQTT" when connecting to MQQT Broker
+  * Identify client as "VTO2MQTT" when connecting to MQTT Broker